Last Updated on December 15, 2022 by Stone

 Researchers hypothesized that limiting interactions between wolves and caribou would save countless caribou lives.

-The Arugument for Killing.
+The Argument for Killing.

-Legal Action Taken
+Legal Action Taken – Judas Tactic

-It is unfortunate because killing wolves in this manner is a lazy solution and does not address the root cause of the problem of declining caribou numbers.
-Researchers agree that it is the destruction of caribou’s habitat that is the primary cause of the decline.
+It is unfortunate because killing wolves in this manner is a lazy solution.
+It does not address the root cause of the problem of declining caribou numbers.
+Researchers agree that the destruction of caribou’s habitat is the primary cause of the decline.

 To date, the wolf cull program has cost the province $2.2 million dollars.

-Once again wolves are the scapegoat for the activity of man.
+Once again, wolves are the scapegoat for the activity of man.
 Most mammals on earth find their natural numbers.
-There is a supply and demand relationship between predator and prey, one keeps the other in check.
+There is a supply and demand relationship between predator and prey; one keeps the other in check.
 Not so with humans.

-The AI-generated agent in the first matrix movie referred to humans as a virus and our planet as the host when he was interrogating Morpheus.
-That is a bleak summation of humanity though sometimes, it doesn’t feel too far off the mark as we watch the news and see flooding, wildfires, and huge islands of plastic floating in the ocean.
+The agent in the first matrix movie referred to humans as a virus and our planet as the host while interrogating Morpheus.
+That is a bleak summation of humanity though sometimes, it doesn’t feel too far off the mark.
+We watch the news and see flooding, wildfires, and huge islands of plastic floating in the ocean.

 How to Help